floss1138/dbDotCad/README.md

 Select the required blocks (Ctrl + A selects all) `ATTOUT`
 Edit the file name and location as desired.
 Click Save.
+This is also accessible from the toolbar as, Express > Blocks > Export Attribute Information.

 `ATTOUT` is a LISP express tool installed by default with AutoKAD 2008 upwards to export the attributes of selected blocks.
 `ATTIN` performs the opposite function.
+This is also accessible from the toolbar as, Express > Blocks > Import Attribute Information.

 For repeated use of a block, create a drawing with just the blocks (known as a block library drawing).
 Open drawings or block library drawings can be used to add blocks to new drawings via the AutoKAD DesignCentre